-The second difficulty is that the parsed data from ODK Central is a plain table (
+The second challenge is that the parsed data from ODK Central is a plain table (

 tbl_df) in which some columns contain spatial data.
-WKT is stored in text columns, GeoJSON is stored in list columns.
-This format is not recognised as a standard spatial input format.
+Well Know Text (WKT) is parsed as text columns, whereas GeoJSON (nested JSON) is parsed as list columns.

-The data shown in this vignette is hosted on the ODK Central Sandbox as one of the forms used in
+The original data shown in this vignette are hosted on a ODK Central server which is used for the

 ruODK package tests.
-The form contains every spatial widget supported by ODK Build for every supported spatial field type.
+The form we show here contains every spatial widget supported by ODK Build for every supported spatial field type.

-With working credentials to the ODK Sandbox, we can download the data directly.
+With working credentials to the ODK Central test server we could download the data directly.

-To allow users to build this vignette without credentials to the ODK Central Sandbox,
+To allow users to build this vignette without credentials to the ODK Central test server,

 ruODK provides above form data also as package data.

-We can turn data with a text column containing WKT into a SimpleFeatures object.
+We can turn data with a text column containing WKT into an

 In addition, we can leave the